e-merlin/eMERLIN_CASA_pipeline/README.md

     split_fields
 ```

-Selection options are any combination of: a list of any individual step names, `pre_processing`, `calibration` or `all`
+Selection options are any combination of individual step names, `pre_processing`, `calibration`, or `all`.

 ### Examples of step selection

-You need to specify which steps of the pipeline to run.
-Some example on how to choose steps:
+Specify which steps of the pipeline to run.
+For example:

-1. Run all the calibration steps (ideal for observatory-processed data for which you want to tweak the calibration parameters).
-Includes all calibrations steps (see list above):
+1. Run all calibration steps.
+This is the usual choice for observatory-processed data when you want to refine calibration parameters:

 `emcp -r calibration`